Cajac/picoCTF-Writeups/picoCTF_2019/Cryptography/rsa-pop-quiz.md

 ### Get the flag

-The we run the script to get the flag
+Then we run the script to get the flag
 ```bash
 ┌──(kali㉿kali)-[/mnt/…/picoCTF/picoCTF_2019/Cryptography/Rsa-pop-quiz]
 └─$ ~/python_venvs/pwntools/bin/python get_flag.py